David Newcomb

 How the U.S. Goes to Work

 From the 1950s onward, the U.S. has been a nation of car commuters.
-Our country developed alongside the rise of the automobile and the present-day urban geography reflects the car's influence.
-With
+Our country developed alongside the rise of the automobile and the present-day urban geography reflects the car's

 Making Sense of the Census: Polygons